Ask the Experts: Hib (Haemophilus influenzae type b)

 All Hib-containing vaccines should be administered by the intramuscular route.

-The third dose of Vaxelis vaccine administered at age 5 months (less than 24 weeks of age) is not considered a valid dose of the HepB component, because the last dose of HepB vaccine should be given at 24 weeks of age or older.
+The third dose of Vaxelis (DTaP-IPV-Hib-HepB, MSP Company) administered at age 5 months (less than 24 weeks of age) is not considered a valid dose of the HepB component, because the last dose of HepB vaccine should be given at 24 weeks of age or older.
 The child will need an additional dose of HepB vaccine at age 24 weeks or older, and at least 4 weeks after the inadvertent dose of Vaxelis.
-The DTaP and IPV components of the Vaxelis dose erroneously administered at age 5 months are considered valid doses and do not need to be repeated, as long as there was a minimum 4-week interval between the second and third doses of either component.
+The DTaP, IPV, and Hib components of the Vaxelis dose erroneously administered at age 5 months are considered valid doses and do not need to be repeated, as long as there was a minimum 4-week interval between the second and third doses of these three components.

 Hib vaccination is contraindicated for individuals known to have experienced a severe allergic reaction (anaphylaxis) to a vaccine component or following a prior dose.
 Hib-containing vaccines are contraindicated for children younger than 6 weeks of age because of the potential for development of immunologic tolerance.
 The PedvaxHIB vial stopper contains dry natural rubber which could produce an allergic reaction in children with severe allergy to latex.